-Here are some of the different ways that you can change a child’s life:
+Here are some of the many ways you can make a difference.
+Click on an option to expand it: